ryanturcotte/iracing-schedule-viewer/README.md

 1. The logic for extracting the series from the PDF isn't perfect but it's better as of 2025-09-03.
 Multi-season long series break the web formatting but not the CSV formatting.
 2. The "features" when loading a PDF vs. a JSON are not the same, for example rain % only shows on PDF.
 3. Ring Meister from a PDF shows the cars although text is not perfect or minimized.
 The pop-up/tooltip is not showing the cars however.
-4. Resetting the page and then reloading doesn't create a completely clean slate.
-Removing website cookies will.
+4. Resetting the page and and then selecting a series instantly creates a table of 1 series.
+Not intended behavior.
+When starting from a clean slate, the intended behavior of only showing the calendar when pressing the button works.
+Clearing cookies will fix this.

 ## Background and AI Usage